vincentcasseau/vincentcasseau.github.io/solvers-hy2mhdfoam.md

   <img src="/docs/img/logos/hy2MhdFoamLogo.png" width="210"/>
 </p>

-By: A. Ryakhovskiy, Ioffe Institute & Peter the Great St. Petersburg Polytechnic University , St Petersburg, Russia
+By: A. Ryakhovskiy, Ioffe Institute & Peter the Great St. Petersburg Polytechnic University, St Petersburg, Russia

 _hy2MhdFoam_ supplements _hy2Foam_ with features relative to magnetohydrodynamics (MHD) flow control.
-The general objectives are to study the interaction between a high-speed ionized flow and the magnetic field, and to investigate the potential of MHD flow control technology on scramjet configurations.
+The main objectives are to study the interaction between a high-speed ionized flow and a magnetic field, and to investigate the potential of MHD flow control technology on scramjet configurations.

 * MHD terms added to the Navier-Stokes-Fourier equations
   + Lorentz force